 |Annual reporting is due 28 September 2017|

-If you have introduced chemicals that are exempt from notification, you must submit a report each year to NICNAS.
+If you have introduced new chemicals that are exempt from notification, under permit or self-assessed certificate, you must submit a report each year to NICNAS.

 This report is due on 28 September annually and details activity based on your previous NICNAS registration year (1 September to 31 August).